 CeRV Demos Shining on The Most Open Day

 Posted on August 27, 2022

 A cohort of CeRVers played their dominant roles at School’s open day on 27 August 2022.
-In this first AUT Live after the pandemic, a consortium of visitors poured into our exhibition booths at early morning.
+In this first AUT Live after the pandemic, a consortium of visitors poured into the exhibition booths at early morning.
 CeRVers in the uniform warmly welcomed them and showcased visual object classification from live videos and VR/AR on the big LED screen, Lidar system with object depth detection online, and visual information sharing on transparencies without computing machines, etc. The excellent demos immensely attracted eyeballs of future computer science scientists and their parents, the most appealing demo was visual object segmentation and classification in computer vision using deep learning.
-The young fans played vividly with various cheering gestures before the screen and relished the real-time pleasure brought by this robust system on the most open day.
+The young fans played vividly with cheering gestures before the screen and relished the real-time pleasure brought by this robust system on the most open day.